coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

-The parameter that differentiates between the deployment type is `STACK_TYPE` which currently, supports an opinionated deployment of BigchainDB on `docker`, `local` and `cloud`.
+The parameter that differentiates between the deployment type is `STACK_TYPE` which currently, supports an opinionated deployment of corechaindb on `docker`, `local` and `cloud`.

 ### STACK_TYPE: docker
-This configuration deploys a docker based BigchainDB network on the dev/test machine that you are running `stack.sh` on.
+This configuration deploys a docker based corechaindb network on the dev/test machine that you are running `stack.sh` on.
 This is also the default `STACK_TYPE` config for `stack.sh`.

 #### Example: docker
-Deploy a 4 node docker based BigchainDB network on your host.
+Deploy a 4 node docker based corechaindb network on your host.

 ```text
 #Optional, since 4 is the default size.